 4Power wiring to the outdoor unit is field supplied, solid or stranded, and must comply with the applicable local and national codes.
-For detailed information, please refer to electrical characteristics on page 10.
+For detailed information, please refer to electrical characteristics on page 11.

-FAll power wiring / communication cable to be minimum 14 AWG, 4-conductor from the outdoor unit to the indoor units, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
-For detailed electrical information, please refer to electric characteristics on page 10.
+5Power wiring / communication cable to be minimum 14 AWG, 4-conductor from the outdoor unit to the indoor unit, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
+For detailed electrical information, please refer to electric characteristics on page 11.